Homemade Lemon Cupcakes

 Instructions

-2. Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium-high speed in a large bowl until creamed, about 2 minutes.
+3. Using a handheld or stand mixer fitted with a paddle attachment, beat the butter, sugar, and lemon zest together on medium-high speed in a large bowl until creamed, about 3 minutes.
 Scrape down the sides and bottom of the bowl as needed.
-Add eggs and vanilla extract, then beat on medium-high speed until combined, about 1 minute.
+(Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
+Add eggs and vanilla, and then beat on medium-high speed until combined, about 1 minute.
 Scrape down the sides and bottom of the bowl as needed.
-Set aside.

 Notes